sgmorris/friends/README.md

   - The rise and fall
   - the double episode cliffhanger trick at the end of every season from 4 onwards
-  - the succesful ratings scam in season 2
+  - the superbowl assisted ratings boost in season 2
     <https://en.wikipedia.org/wiki/The_One_After_the_Superbowl>

 <!-- end list -->